Skip to main content

 • Importing ask-lists from AutoYaST profiles (at least partially).

-• Setting network VLANs.
+• Setting network VLANs and IP forwarding.

 Mid term plans (~ September)